MatthewJohn/nagios-slack-notifications/README.md

 ## What this is

-This is currently a working proof-of-concept, which pushes messaages to slack in the same text form as the default emails that are sent by icinga (except for a tiny bit of bold text)
+This is currently a working proof-of-concept, which pushes nagios notifications to slack (using the same message format default emails that are sent by icinga (except for a tiny bit of bold text))

 ## Install and use